fderepas/unix_memo/ollama.md

     echo "$number"
 done
 ```
-This result was given in 30 seconds on a dell xps 15 with intel i7 with 16 cores, 32GB RAM, NVIDIA GeForce RTX™ 3050.
+Ok, it's lexicographic order and not numeric order ;-) This result was given in 30 seconds on a dell xps 15 with intel i7 with 16 cores, 32GB RAM, NVIDIA GeForce RTX™ 3050.
 The 16 cores were used:

 ![cpu load](https://github.com/fderepas/unix_memo/blob/main/img/ollama_cpu.png)